virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 **Yes** in the tables above, and only when all of these checks pass:

 - Owner or reseller module access is enabled
-- Pod access is enabled when a pod command is requested
+- Pod access is enabled when a pod command or pod-backed recipe is requested
 - The caller can edit the selected Virtualmin domain
 - The domain is within the module's allowed-domain ACL
 - The command's own object and runtime checks pass